 - Etienne François, Emeritus Professor of History at University Paris I Panthéon Sorbonne and at Freie Universität Berlin (Germany).

-- Margret Frenz, Heisenberg Fellow in Global History, University of Bayreuth (Germany).
+- Margret Frenz, Historian, Historical Institute, University of Stuttgart (Germany).

 - Jacques Athanase Gilbert, Professor of General and Comparative Litterature at Nantes University (France).